Dear Members,

 There was no disinvestment of Government of India Shareholding during the Financial

-Year 2023-24.
+Year 2024-25.
 However, Department of Investment and Public Asset Management (DIPAM),

-Statement of deviations) or variation(s)
+Statement of deviation(s) or variation(s)

 Company has not offered public issue, rights issue, preferential issue etc. during the